 For the Malefic set they say to achieve Green tones base with Forest Skin 74.013, initial highlights with Pale Flesh 74.015, shadow with Deep Forest Skin 74.009, and final highlights with Pale Flesh 74.015 plus White Flesh 74.016.

-So there are three recipes given for the Malefic set and only three for the Fairy.
+So there are three recipes given for the Malefic set and only two for the Fairy.
 The photos given in the instructions for following the process are very good.

-This set which costs around $22 dollars on Amazon which averages to around $2.75 for each 17 milliliter bottle is a quite a bit more expensive on thewarstore.com (around $26), but even the Amazon price has increased in price by around a dollar since I ordered it at around $21 so I have a feeling the prices are going to continue to go up.
+This set which costs around $22 dollars on Amazon which averages to around $2.75 for each 17 milliliter bottle is a quite a bit more expensive than it was thewarstore.com (around $26) (thewarstore.com is no longer in business sadly), but even the Amazon price has increased in price by around a dollar since I ordered it at around $21 so I have a feeling the prices are going to continue to go up.

 I’ll be writing more about the sets once I get a chance to use them more, but so far my only real complaint is that it seems you can’t get these colours individually so if you run out of a particular colour you have to buy a whole new set or make a matching color yourself.
 And that stinks.
 But do I like them so far?
 Heck yeah I do.

 The 74.007 Fairy Flesh is the closest replacement for the 1990s citadel Elf Flesh that I’ve been able to find so far.
 The tones are almost the same.
 It has the yellow overtones that most flesh paints don’t.
 For most practical purposes I’d say it’s a replacement and that it probably uses the same pigments.